 Converting programs to visual representation by intercepting screen drawsGathering visual context the easy way.

-This was the problem that everyone said was impossible to do, gather the definition of the app screens, not snapshots.
-We tried various methods, and this was the easiest to implement.
+Gathering the visual representation of an application’s screens is non-trivial.
 Some programming languages have commands that take a set of defined graphic elements and paint them onto the screen.
-By intercepting those commands, one can capture the definition of the graphic elements, and ultimately convert them into a visual representation of what the user sees in a web browser.
+By intercepting those commands, one can capture the definition of the graphic elements, and relay those definitions to a system that converts them into a visual representation of what the user sees on screen.

-For this to work, we add a code library into the app to watch for screen draws while the app runs in a simulator.
-As the developer develops their app and runs it in a simulator, the code library captures what the screen looks like and where the strings and images are displayed.
-This technique works for all programming environments that include screen draw callbacks.
+This covers a technique where a code library in the app watches for screen draws on apps running in a simulator.
+As the developer is developing their app and running it in a simulator, the code library captures what the screen looks like and where the strings and images are displayed.
+This can work for all programming environments that include screen draw callbacks.

-It is far easier to capture screen definitions using this technique than to decompile the compiled binary, which is another patent.
+It is far easier and accurate to capture screen definitions using this technique than to decompile the compiled binary.

 US Patent Application Number 61928927